omkarcloud/google-maps-scraper/README.md

 > This Google Maps Scraper is provided for educational and research purposes only.
 By using this Google Maps Extractor, you agree to comply with local and international laws regarding data scraping and privacy.
 The authors and contributors are not responsible for any misuse of this software.
 This tool should not be used to violate the rights of others, or for unethical purposes.

-We take the concerns of the Google Maps Extractor Project very seriously.
+We take concerns about the Google Maps Extractor Project very seriously.
 For any concerns, please contact Chetan Jain at [chetan@omkar.cloud](mailto:chetan@omkar.cloud).
 We will promptly reply to your emails.

 ---

 Google Maps Extractor helps you find Business Profiles from Google Maps.
 It's a great tool with [2300+ stars on GitHub](https://github.com/omkarcloud/google-maps-scraper/stargazers), trusted by thousands in the community to complete their academic research projects or find customers.

 ## ⚡ Benefits

-- **Searches for lifetime** — Say a Big-Big NO to Websites Selling Expensive Plans.
+- **Searches for lifetime** — One-time purchase, no recurring fees.
-- **100% accurate** — 50+ data points extracted in real-time.
+- **50+ data points** — Extracted in real-time.
-- **Enrichment included** — Get emails, social profiles, and decision-maker contacts to supercharge your outreach.
+- **Enrichment included** — Get emails, social profiles, and decision-maker contacts for outreach.
-- **Great product, even better documentation** — Part 1: How to use the tool.
-Part 2: How to make sales (worth its weight in gold—no one else tells you this).
+- **Great documentation** — Part 1: How to use the tool.
+Part 2: Sales strategies and best practices.

 In the next few minutes, you'll extract **200+ Search Results** from Google Maps.